7 Things You Should Know About Letting Go and Moving Forward

 Each time you attempt it, you cut energetic ties that bind.

-Any situation – whether a job, career, relationship, habit, or attachment – you invest energy in that creates an emotional web.
+Investing energy in any situation—whether a job, career, relationship, habit, or attachment—creates an emotional web.

 Letting it go requires cutting those ties.